Katsu-Kato/Masaru/Read Me.md

-## Welcome to Masaru, a fun Discord bot
+## Masaru | A Legendary Cat

-Masaru is a Discord bot made by Katsu coded with Python.
+Discord Bot coded with Python.